-2.2.4 The SA Report will be reviewed and updated in light of all consultation representations received.
-The updated SA Report will be submitted to the Secretary of State for Communities and Local Government who will consider the 'soundness' of the Borough Plan and how the Authority has taken account of social, economic and environmental objectives during the preparation stages of the Plan.
+2.2.4 The SA Report will be reviewed and updated in light of all relevant consultation representations received.
+The consultation responses and the SA Report will be submitted to the Inspector undertaking the Examination into the Borough Plan and taken into account in the completion of his Report on the 'soundness' of the Borough Plan.